 Julie’s passion for improving the lives of families has translated outside of work as well.
 In 2015, Julie co-founded Children of Incarcerated Caregivers, a non-profit that works to reduce the risk of intergenerational incarceration by promoting the best interests of children when their parents are involved in the criminal justice system.

-Julie served on the Weisman Art Museum Advisory Board for ten years, and for two of those years she was the Board Chair.
+Julie has served on the Weisman Art Museum Advisory Board for more than ten years, including two years as Board Chair.
 She also served for more than two decades as an Advisory Board Member for the Page Foundation, which supports students of color through scholarships and mentoring to provide opportunities for them to achieve their goals.